Two big rigs collide on I-12E at O'Neal, resulting in three injuries and causing temporary interstate closure

 The crash occurred late Wednesday night and officials say three people were brought to the hospital for their injuries.
 One of the individuals is in critical condition, the other two are stable.

-East Baton Rouge Sheriff's Office is investigating the incident.
+East Baton Rouge Sheriff's Office is leading an investigating into the incident due to the fact that one of their deputies was also hit during the crash.
+The deputy was driving their unit when they were struck.

 As of now, officials say the crash was caused when a vehicle came to a stop on I-12 East, resulting in a chain reaction of braking.
-Two of the vehicles behind the stopped car were 18-wheelers, one crashed into the back of the other.
-And as the big rigs collided, this sent one of them plowing into two cars that were in front of it.
+Two of the vehicles behind the stopped car were 18-wheelers, and one crashed into the back of the other.
+As the big rigs collided, this sent one of them plowing into the vehicle in front of it.
+This vehicle then hit the vehicle in front of it.
 A total of four vehicles were involved in the accident.

-As of now, the interstate in this area remains closed with eastbound traffic being diverted to surface streets at O'Neal Lane and then redirected back onto I-12 east via the O'Neal Lane onramp.

-Note: UPDATE: I-12 east is now open at the O'Neal Lane exit.
+This part of the interstate was closed all night and until nearly 9 a.m.
+Thursday morning as crews spent Wednesday night and Thursday morning cleaning up debris that spilled out of the 18-wheelers.
+Most of the debris consists of furniture and paper goods.